arez/arez/README.md

 that will be expanded over time as the library is fleshed out.

 TODO:
+* Document the fact that AnnotationProcessor collects annotations from interfaces and super classes, including default methods.

 * AsyncReactions?

 * Add an Active Observable/Observer/ComputedValue that allows user to supply onActivate, onDeactivate, onStale